 Proving that a Driver was Distracted in a Tampa, Florida Car Accident

 When pursuing a negligence claim against a driver in Florida, you will need to show evidence of the driver’s negligence.
-In the case of a drunk driver, the chemical tests will likely serve that purpose.
+In the case of a drunk driver, chemical tests will likely serve that purpose.
 If the driver ran a red light, witnesses might be able to confirm your version of the events.
 In most cases, the driver who caused the crash will not admit that they were engaged in dangerous behavior.
 When it comes to distracted driving, a motorist most likely will not say, “sorry, I was texting.”
 You will need to have evidence indicating that the person was texting or otherwise distracted.
 In some cases, you will be able to get the phone records for the driver, which might provide strong evidence that the person was on their phone.
 Other times, you might have to rely on witness statements.
 There are other ways to indicate that a driver negligently caused your injuries, and your best course of action is to discuss your claim with an experienced Tampa, Florida car crash attorney.

 Damages in Distracted Driving Cases in Tampa, Florida

 If you were injured because of a distracted driver, that person might owe you compensation for your injuries.
-Compensation in a car crash claim includes coverage for the economic losses, as well as non-economic losses.
+Compensation in a car crash claim includes coverage for economic losses, as well as non-economic losses.
 Your medical bills and lost earnings that resulted from a crash are economic losses, as are future estimated medical bills and lost income.
 Non-economic damages are intended to compensate for your pain and suffering.

 Florida also allows for punitive damages.
 Florida Statute Section 768.72 states that punitive damages may be awarded in cases where a defendant carried out “intentional misconduct” or “gross negligence.”
 Both circumstances go beyond the negligence needed to prove liability, and many cases will not meet this standard.
 However, some distracted driving claims might qualify for punitive damages, which are designed to punish the defendant rather than to compensate the plaintiff.